DIRECTOR OF DEVELOPMENT

 On Diversity, Equity, Inclusion and Justice:

-Having invested in staff training in Diversity, Equity, Inclusion and Justice (DEIJ) for several years, we are currently crafting a DEIJ commitment statement and plan.
 For over 30 years, the McKenzie River Trust (MRT) has pursued our mission by focusing on habitat diversity and health, river dynamism, and wild landscapes.
 But we need to more explicitly acknowledge that people and communities have been and continue to be part of these ecosystems, and that the helping people part of our mission compels us to ensure that our work benefits and engages all people, not just some.
 Bringing DEIJ values to bear in our work will support us in maintaining the landscape-scale vision required to address climate resilience and community resilience as we work to maintain the ecological integrity of western Oregon’s landscapes.
+In March 2022 MRT created a DEIJ Action Plan (2022-2025) as one of many steppingstones along our organization’s journey.
 We have work to do.
-We encourage all candidates, particularly those with diverse backgrounds in culture, education, and professional experience, to apply for this position.
+We encourage all candidates, particularly those with diverse backgrounds in culture, education, and professional experience, to apply for this position and help us with that work.